-Question 9.
+Question 10.
 Manuscripts and archives.
 Include both manuscripts and archives measured in linear feet.

-Question 10.
+Question 11.
 Cartographic materials.
 Include the numbers of pieces of two- and three-dimensional maps and globes.
 Include satellite and aerial photographs and images.

-Question 11.
+Question 12.
 Graphic materials.
 Include the number of pieces of prints, pictures, photographs, postcards, slides, transparencies, film strips, and the like.

-Question 12.
+Question 13.
 Audio materials.
-Include the number of pieces of audiocassettes, phonodiscs, audio compact discs, reel-toreel tapes, and other sound recordings.
+Include the number of pieces of audiocassettes, phonographic discs, audio compact discs, reel-to-reel tapes, and other sound recordings.

-Question 13.
+Question 14.
 Film and video materials.
 Include the number of pieces of motion pictures, videocassettes, video laser discs, and similar visual materials.

-Questions 14-20.
+Questions 15-21.
 Expenditures.
 Report all expenditures of funds that come to the library from the regular institutional budget, and from sources such as research grants, special projects, gifts and endowments, and fees for service.
-(For question 17, include non-library funds; see instruction Q17.)
+(For question (18), include non-library funds; see instruction for question (18).
 Do not report encumbrances of funds that have not yet been expended.
 Canadian libraries should report expenditures in Canadian dollars.
-(For your information, if interested in determining figures in U.S. dollars, divide Canadian dollar amounts by 1.1341, the average monthly noon exchange rate published in the Bank of Canada Review for the period July 2006-June 2007.)
+(For your information, if interested in determining figures in U.S. dollars, divide Canadian dollar amounts by 1.1667, the average monthly noon exchange rate published in the Bank of Canada Review for the period July 2008-June 2009).
 Please round figures to the nearest dollar.

-Question 15a.
+Question 16a.
 Monographs.
-Report expenditures for volumes counted on line 2.
+Report expenditures for volumes purchased counted on line (3).

-Question 15b.
-Current Serials.
-Report expenditures for serials counted on line 4a.
+Question 16b.
+Serial titles.
+Report expenditures for serial titles counted on line (5a).
 Exclude unnumbered monographic and publishers' series, and encumbrances.

-Question 15c.
+Question 16c.
 Other library materials.
-Include expenditures for all materials not reported in Questions 15a and 15b, e.g., backfiles of serials, charts and maps, audiovisual materials, manuscripts, etc. If expenditures for these materials are included in lines 15a and/or 15b and cannot be disaggregated, please report U/A and provide a footnote.
+Include expenditures for all materials not reported in Questions (16a) and (16b), e.g., backfiles of serials, charts and maps, audiovisual materials, manuscripts, etc. If expenditures for these materials are included in lines (16a) and/or (16b) and cannot be disaggregated, please report "-1" and provide a footnote.
 Do not include encumbrances.

-Question 15d.
+Question 16d.
 Miscellaneous expenditures.
-Include any other materials funds expenditures not included in questions 15a-c, e.g., expenditures for bibliographic utilities, literature searching, security devices, memberships for the purposes of publications, etc. Please list categories, with amounts, in a footnote.
-Note: If your library does not use materials funds for non-materials expenditures-i.e., such expenditures are included in "Other Operating Expenditures"- report 0, not U/A, on line 15d.
+Include any other materials funds expenditures not included in questions (16a)-(16c), e.g., expenditures for bibliographic utilities, literature searching, security devices, memberships for the purposes of publications, etc. Please list categories, with amounts, in a footnote.
+Note: If your library does not use materials funds for non-materials expenditures-i.e., if those expenditures are included in "Other Operating Expenditures"-report 0, not NA/UA, on line (16d).

-Question 16.
+Question 17.
 Contract Binding.
 Include only contract expenditures for binding done outside the library.
-If all binding is done in-house, state this fact and give in-house expenditures in a footnote; do not include personnel expenditures.
-(For ARL members, this figure should also be reported in the 2005-06 ARL Preservation Survey, question 7b.)
+If all binding is done inhouse, state this fact and give in-house expenditures in a footnote; do not include personnel expenditures.